 The South Atlantic Fishery Management Council is one of eight regional fishery management councils in the U.S. established by Congress in 1976 through the Magnuson-Stevens Fishery Conservation and Management Act to manage fisheries within U.S. federal waters.

-The South Atlantic Council is responsible for the conservation and management of fishery resources in federal waters ranging from 3 to 200-miles off the coasts of North Carolina, South Carolina, Georgia, and east Florida to Key West.
+The South Atlantic Council is responsible for the conservation and management of fishery resources in federal waters ranging from 3 to 200 miles off the coasts of North Carolina, South Carolina, Georgia, and east Florida to Key West.

-The South Atlantic Council develops fishery management plans and recommends management measures designed to ensure long-term sustainability of the resources it manages.
+The South Atlantic Council develops fishery management plans and recommends management measures designed to ensure the long-term sustainability of the resources it manages.
 Specific responsibilities include:

 - Developing and amending fishery management plans for approval/implementation by the National Marine Fisheries Service (NMFS) on behalf of the Secretary of Commerce